The House Without Doors

 The gloom hid my smile, bitter this time.

 “I’m sorry to hear all that,” I said.
-My efforts at the cemetery had been considerable, yet the smells of putrefaction were perfume to me¾all worth it.
+My efforts at the cemetery had been considerable, yet the odours of putrefaction were perfume to my senses, all worth it.
 I didn’t correct her.

 “To be truly honest, Jack, I’m desperate for any offer.”